 Directions

-Your next stop is the Cathedral of St. Mary the Virgin (13) which lies in Toompea on Kiriku Plats.
-You’ll be walking a distance of 350 m.
+Your next stop is the Cathedral of St. Mary the Virgin (13).
+Backtrack on Rüütii, turn left onto Lühike jalg, turn right towards Pikk jalg and take the stairs.
+Then, turn left onto Pikk jalg, turn right onto Piiskopi, and turn left onto Kiriku plats.
+You’ll be walking a distance of 320 m.

 13. Cathedral of St. Mary the Virgin

-The Cathedral of St. Mary the Virgin (popularly known as Dome Church) is rumored to be the oldest church in Estonia.
-This cute church was built as a wooden church in 1240 by the Danes and has undergone vast rebuilding over the years.
+The Cathedral of St. Mary the Virgin, popularly known as the Dome Church, is rumored to be the oldest church in Estonia.
+Originally built as a wooden structure by the Danes in 1240, this charming church has undergone extensive rebuilding over the centuries.

-The austere whitewashed Gothic exterior dates from the 14th century, while the beautiful interior boasts an elaborate Baroque pulpit and an organ built in 1878.
+The austere, whitewashed Gothic exterior dates back to the 14th century, while the beautiful interior features an elaborate Baroque pulpit and an impressive organ built in 1878.

 Directions